Northern Bypass NBP Part 4!

 £100m with change… the cost of what the Northern Bypass would have been.
 It is probably that amount for compensation alone when it finally gets built.
 Don’t forget the Travel Ipswich £21m scheme cost you could also add – a NBP would have been far better spend of money than replacing a roundabout with traffic lights, pedestrianising a couple of roads, linking traffic lights together, a digitalised timetable and the like.

 Why do you think people are angry at the Cornhill Redevelopment?
 People are sick of the arrogant politicians saying “there is no money/budget for that”.
 Budgets can always be reassigned… except they try to make out that once it has been set in advance for a fiscal year or a set period of years ahead, that they have to commit to it as it is impossible to change.
 People know its bullshit.

 Any stupid idea in Ipswich the funding is obtained.
 The “Ipswich Elite” think they are saints… so proud.
 Somehow finishing the Wine Rack will solve everything else.
 The empty waterfront flats, the land that is earmarked for Enterprise Island, the brewery site and the ugly Stoke Bridge end.
 Of course it won’t.
 A Tory donor needs to be rewarded for helping them into power of being all important.

-Dan I am not trying to split the votes — we now have the May election and the June election the may election is for the SCC — what I am trying to say is yes vote independent for this one — the June election is to give PM May more power to the elbow for Britain to leave the EU — if the people of Britain want to achieve all that is best then surely one must vote conservative — as Mart have already said it is all up in the air — I have another saying — it’s a proper buggers muddle6 days, 16 hours ago #3684
+Dan I am not trying to split the votes — we now have the May election and the June election the may election is for the SCC — what I am trying to say is yes vote independent for this one — the June election is to give PM May more power to the elbow for Britain to leave the EU — if the people of Britain want to achieve all that is best then surely one must vote conservative — as Mart have already said it is all up in the air — I have another saying — it’s a proper buggers muddle1 month ago #3684

 Oh, of course.